-include primarily mortgages (first and subsequent) on one-to-four-family residential properties. - 2) Qualifying Revolving Exposures ("QRE") include revolving exposures unconditionally cancelable by the Company, with total exposure less than \$100,000. - 3) Other Retail Exposures include exposures where BNY Mellon, N.A. provides consumer and non-consumer lines of credit to certain unaffiliated third-party borrowers that are secured by securities owned by the borrowers or certain unaffiliated-third party guarantors.
+include primarily mortgages (first and subsequent) on one-to-four-family residential properties. - 2) Qualifying Revolving Exposures ("QRE") include revolving exposures unconditionally cancelable by the Company, with total exposure less than \$100,000. - 3) Other Retail Exposures include exposures where the Company provides consumer and non-consumer lines of credit to certain unaffiliated third-party borrowers that are secured by securities owned by the borrowers or certain unaffiliated-third party guarantors.